The nature of assembly bias - III. Observational properties: Peaks defined using discrete masses

-The redefinition of the overdensity peak height using galaxy luminosities is able to trace the assembly bias (Section \ref{sec_prm}).
-Table \ref{tabla_radius_lum_LCP} shows the median radius of equation (\ref{eq_r_prm}) in physical units of $h^{-1}$ kpc for the four different bins in $M_r$ using the simulated galaxies.
-The results are shown for two sets of best-fitting values, the $M'_r$ case ($a = 0.75$, $b = -0.36$) and the true total magnitude in the $r$-band ($a = 0.5$, $b = -0.36$).
-The radius of the cylinder for all the objects decreases to higher luminosities with very similar sizes for both sets of parameters.
-This is in agreement to what was discussed in Paper I, where the radius decreases to more massive objects, due to the correlation between luminosity and virial mass.
-Bear in mind that the radius can be negative, $r < 0$, since both the first and second term of equation (\ref{eq_r_prm}) can be negative, which implies $M'_r = M_r$.
-The results are also split according to the classification of old and young populations after performing the redefinition of luminosity for these simulated galaxies.
-As well as Paper I, old objects have higher radii than young objects (of equal luminosity in this case), thus suggesting stronger enviromental dependences for old populations.
-The median sizes for both sets of parameters are similar for young galaxies, with differences smaller than 37 $h^{-1}$ kpc, while these differences for old galaxies range from 8 $h^{-1}$ kpc out to 200 $h^{-1}$ kpc toward brighter magnitudes.
+The redefinition of the overdensity peak height using halo masses within cylinders is able to trace the assembly bias (Section \ref{sec_prm}).
+Table \ref{tabla_radius_mock} shows the median radius of equation (\ref{eq_r_prm}) in physical units of $h^{-1}$ kpc for three different bins in $M_h$ using the mock central galaxies.
+The results are shown for the best-fitting values $a = 0.3$, $b = -0.6$.
+The radius of the cylinder for all the mock central galaxies decreases to higher masses.
+This is in agreement to what was discussed in Paper I, where the radius decreases to more massive objects.
+Bear in mind that the radius can be negative, $r < 0$, since both the first and second term of equation (\ref{eq_r_prm}) can be negative, which implies $M = M_h$.
+The results are also split according to the classification of old and young populations after performing the redefinition of mass for these mock central galaxies.
+As in Paper I, old objects have higher radii than young objects of equal mass $M_h$, thus suggesting stronger environmental dependences for old populations.